-A maximum of 400 arguments are allowed on a static procedure call.
+Prior to IBM i 7.3 a maximum of 400 arguments were allowed on a static procedure call.
+In IBM i 7.3 and later a maximum of 16,383 arguments are allowed on a static procedure call.
 Each ILE language may further restrict the maximum number of arguments.
 The ILE languages support the following argument-passing styles:

 - ILE C passes and accepts arguments by value directly, widening integers and floating-point values by default.
 Arguments can be passed unwidened or by value indirectly if you specify the appropriate values on the #pragma argument directive for the called function. - ILE C++ passes and accepts arguments by value directly.
 C++ does not widen parameters and floatingpoint values by default.
 Arguments can be widened or passed by value indirectly if you specify the appropriate values on the extern linkage specifier for the declaration of the called function. - ILE COBOL passes and accepts arguments by value, by reference, or by value indirectly.
 Parameters that are passed by value are not widened. - ILE RPG passes and accepts arguments by value, or by reference.
-RPG does not widen integers and floating point values by default, but this is available for parameters passed by value, by coding EXTPROC(\CWIDEN). - ILE CL passes and accepts arguments by reference and by value.
+RPG does not widen integers and floating point values by default, but this is available for parameters passed by value, by coding EXTPROC(CWIDEN). - ILE CL passes and accepts arguments by reference and by value.
 Parameters that are passed by value are not widened.